fabriziosalmi/You-Know-What-AI-Mean/README.md

 ### Workflow: Ensuring Ethical AI as an Individual

 The Universal Adaptive Ethical AI Index is a powerful tool that extends its utility beyond businesses and organizations.
-Individuals, whether they are developing AI systems or using them, can also apply this ethical framework effectively.
+Individuals, whether they are developing AI systems or using them, can also apply this or others ethical framework effectively.
 Here's a step-by-step workflow that caters to individuals of varying levels of familiarity with AI ethics, from beginners to seasoned experts:

 #### Step 1: Self-Assessment